 Any new use of @reference= opens up a new section in the file.
 This has the side-effect, that they don't need to be in any particular order and even sections of the same definition may occur in the same file.

 Sprite Definitions

 A single sprite definition defines one sprite, but uses aspects of the block definition that came before it.
-It may look like this, for example:
+The meta-format of sprite definition lines is the following: